FlipsideCrypto/ethereum-models/models/doc_descriptions/fsc_evm/evm_deprecations.md

 This column is being removed for standardization purposes.
 Please update your queries to use the `ez_decoded_traces_id` column instead by March 10, 2025.

 {% enddocs %}

+{% docs evm_column_deprecation_notice_contract_metadata %}

+This column is being removed for standardization purposes.
+Please remove from your queries by March 10, 2025.

+{% enddocs %}